-There are further issues with Django’s built-in forms rendering (such as #32338) – make sure to test your forms’ implementation and review official W3C guidance on accessible forms development for further information.
+Make sure to test your forms’ implementation with assistive technologies, and review official W3C guidance on accessible forms development for further information.

 We focus on considerations specific to Wagtail websites, but there is much more to accessibility.
 Here are valuable resources to learn more, for developers but also designers and authors: